 Key Secrets For Eating Seasonally.
 With a few simple strategies for seasonal eating and growing seasonal food, you can eat fresh vegetables all year round.
-Although I ought to add, in some places, where you have three feet of snow for most of the winter, that’s going to be a lot harder to achieve!
+Although, in places where you have deep snow for most of the winter, that’s going to be a lot harder to achieve!

-My first tip is to think about substituting foods that you would normally eat with a meal for something that is actually available as fresh produce.
-For example, during winter we really like soups and stews and things like shepherd’s pie and they’re topped with a layer of mashed potatoes, or even something like sausage and mash.
+My first tip is to think about substituting.
+Replace foods that you would normally eat with a meal for something that is actually available as fresh produce.
+For example, during winter we really like soups and stews and things like shepherd’s pie and they’re topped with a layer of mashed potatoes.
+Or even something like sausage and mash.
 Anything where we would use mashed potato, can be changed.
 Instead of using potatoes, you could use a vegetable that will sit in the ground all winter.

-To make sure we make the most of eating seasonally, instead of potatoes we use parsnips, rutabaga (swede), celeriac and carrots.
-Parsnips are actually better after a frost, so we start using them after our first frost in mid to late November.
+To make the most of eating seasonally, instead of potatoes we use parsnips, rutabaga (swede), celeriac and carrots.
+Parsnips are better after a frost, so we start using them after our first frost in mid to late November.
 In a temperate climate, parsnips happily sit in the ground for the whole winter.
 One of the other root vegetables that we’ve discovered for our family this year, is root parsley.
-I sowed this in the spring and we used the leaves, the greenery, as parsley for the whole summer and then as autumn arrived, we started using the roots.
+Sown in spring and we used the leaves as parsley for the summer and in autumn, we used the roots.
 They are small, white roots and they’ve got a mild parsley flavor, but to be honest by the time they’re cooked, it’s not an overwhelming flavor, it’s just the light pleasant taste.
 We’ve had them in soups, stews and used them has an alternative to mashed potato.

 No dig harvesting of root vegetables

-A really useful tip that I saw on YouTube quite a while ago, is how to harvest your no dig vegetables.
+A really useful tip that I saw on YouTube, is how to harvest your no dig vegetables.
 Push down on the root veg and that releases them and then they will easily lift up out of the ground.
 Now I’ve got to say this doesn’t work all the time and it doesn’t work on the really big, gnarly parsnips, but on smaller ones or where they’re straight, it works really well.

 Sowing times for seasonal food

-One of the other things that I’ve been doing for the last couple of years is pushing the boundaries in terms of sowing times.
+For the last couple of years is pushing the boundaries in terms of sowing times.
 Most seed packets give you a guide of approximate times when they can be sown.
-I’m extending those times and sowing a little bit later in the year, in the hope that plants will overwinter and provide a very early harvest in the spring.
+I’m sowing a little bit later in the year at the end of the season.
+The hope is that plants will overwinter and provide an early harvest in the spring.
 The beets that I put in late summer, early autumn, were harvested as golf ball-sized.
 They were a beetroot Cylindra.
 It is a long thin beetroot.
-But a couple of those added to a tray of mixed vegetables, or into some soup, will be absolutely lovely and really welcome addition to our diet.
+A couple added to a tray of mixed vegetables, or soup, will be a welcome addition to our diet.
 I aim to grow a broader range of vegetables that we can eat during the year.

 Plan for the Hungry Gap